Loans can be used to “pay fixed debts, payroll, accounts payable, and other bills that can’t be paid because of the disaster’s impact.”

-Borrowers must be able to demonstrate “substantial economic injury” caused by the COVID-19 pandemic.
+Small businesses in agriculture may still apply for EIDLs.
+In addition to that limitation, borrowers must be able to demonstrate “substantial economic injury” caused by the COVID-19 pandemic.
 The SBA considers “substantial economic injury” to mean that a business is unable to meet its financial obligations or pay ordinary, essential operating expenses.
 Vitally, this economic hardship must be a direct result of the disaster—in this case, COVID-19.
 So if your business was struggling prior to coronavirus, you would be unlikely to qualify for an EIDL.

 The SBA Debt Relief program provides financial support through the SBA 7(a) program.

 The SBA will pay the principal and interest on new SBA 7(a) loans issued before September 25, 2020.
 For existing SBA 7(a) loans, the SBA will pay the principal and interest for a 6-month period.
 SBA Debt Relief is limited to the SBA 7(a) program and does not apply to PPP loans or EIDL.